 Among other things, they're eco-friendly.
 You're recycling old used boxes of metal to be made into something useful instead of allowing them to end up in landfills or lost somewhere (granted you're purchasing used ones and not brand new ones).
 They're also great conversation pieces.
 Could you resist telling your guests that your house is made from shipping containers?

 Perhaps with the sudden surge of interest in "going green" these types of houses will be seen more throughout the world.
 They're already used quite a bit as apartment buildings in countries other than the USA for some reason (though there are a couple here I'm sure) but we could do so much more!

 The Downside of Using Shipping Containers to Build Houses

 With so many good things about shipping containers, there's got to be at least a few pitfalls.
 While they might seem like the perfect new material to build a home with, it may not be for everyone.
 Here's why:

 - It's not easy to find a shipping container house building specialist: The idea of having a house built from shipping containers is still quite new, so it's not exactly a cakewalk to find a contractor with experience.
 That doesn't mean any normal builder can't do it though!
-They're easy to work it!
+They're easy to work with.

 - Building codes can be a pain: Sometimes your town or city might not be too pleased with the idea of you building a house out of shipping containers.

-Besides, even if the fad of having a home built out of shipping containers didn't pick up, it's still lots of fun and amusement whenever you come across that rare and amazing home that you could barely believe was made with the help of shipping containers.
+Besides, even if the fad of having a home built out of shipping containers didn't pick up, it's still lots of fun whenever you come across that rare and amazing home that you could barely believe was made with the help of shipping containers.